LunarJack/Project-Epsilon/README.md

  - [Meson](https://mesonbuild.com/) (Version 1.6.1 or newer)
  - [GCC](https://gcc.gnu.org/)
 ## Building
-Make sure all dependenies are installed then
+Make sure all dependencies are installed then run `meson setup build && rm -rf build/src/ && cd build && ninja` in the project folder to build it.